Plants to Cover a Fence — 10 Pretty Ideas to Grow That Will Give You More Privacy, and Hide Ugly Boundaries

 (Image credit: Toby Howard/Alamy Stock Photo)

+As well as climbing plants, shrubs and trees can some of the best plants to cover a fence.
+For attractive screening that grows tall and offers a green wall you can't beat bamboo, especially for overlooked urban gardens, as it's one of the best plants for privacy.
 The canes form an airy green screen that shifts and ripples in the breeze to add movement to your planting.
 The rustle of foliage can also help to screen city noises to enhance the tranquillity in your yard.

 'Bamboo is a fast-growing, evergreen plant that can provide excellent screening,' says Amy Hovis, co-owner of Barton Springs Nursery.
 'Some of the best bamboo varieties for screening are clumping bamboo species like Bambusa multiplex, Bambusa textilis, and Bambusa oldhamii.'
-Amy's top tip is to make sure to choose clumping bamboo as opposed to running bamboo so that it doesn’t spread into your yard or those of your neighbors as it can be highly invasive.
+Amy's top tip is to make sure to choose clumping bamboo as opposed to running bamboo so that it doesn’t spread into your yard or those of your neighbors, as it can be highly invasive.

 As always, remember to consider factors such as soil type, sun exposure, and water availability when selecting plants for screening.
 'Also, it's always best to choose native plants when possible, as they are better adapted to the local climate and can be more resilient,' adds Amy.
 'It's even more important to choose plants that will succeed in our changing climate.'